-Support for IBM zEnterprise 196
+IBM zEnterprise 196 and IBM zEnterprise 114

-New z/VM support enables guests of z/VM V5.4 and V6.1 to exploit selected new features provided by the IBM zEnterprise 196 (z196) server.
+z/VM V6.2 supports the IBM zEnterpriseTM 196 (z196) and the IBM zEnterprise 114 (z114) and enables guests to exploit selected new features.
 In addition, z/VM will recognize and report processing capability reduction due to customer-initiated power-saving mode or an autonomic response to environmental conditions and will reflect the change and its cause in monitor and accounting data streams.
 Supporting guests will also be notified of capability changes.
 The output of the QUERY CAPABILITY command has been enhanced to include information about such machine capacity changes.